 - Get ahead of the problem: try to address negative news early on before it grows into a larger story.

 - Take responsibility: when applicable, take responsibility for the problem.
-Dismissing negative claims or not owning up can additionally negatively impact your business’ reputation.
+Dismissing negative claims or not owning up can additionally negatively impact your business’s reputation.

 - Propose a solution: once you have acknowledged the negative claims, explain how you will change.